abidlabs/groovy/README.md

 <h1 align="center">🕺 Groovy</h1>

-Hi there!
+Hello!
 This is `groovy`, a Python library that makes it easy to build, debug, and share workflows or _flows_ (e.g. autonomous applications that perform actions using your browser or desktop).

 ✨ **Build** flows with a simple high-level `Flow` class that can wrap any kind of application.
 Since `groovy` is "batteries-included", you can write your first Flow to control a browser in just a single line.